TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

    index.php?id=123&amp;tx_sjroffers_pi1[organization]=5&amp;tx_sjroffers_
    pi1[action]=show&amp;tx_sjroffers_pi1[controller]=Organization"/></head></html>

-The Method :php:`redirectToURI()` corresponds to the Method :php:`redirect()`, but you can directly set a URL respectively URI as string, e.g. `<html><head><meta http-equiv= "refresh" content="0;url=http://example.com/foo/bar.html"/></head></html>`.
+The method :php:`redirectToURI()` corresponds to the method :php:`redirect()`, but you can directly set a URL respectively URI as string, e.g. `<html><head><meta http-equiv= "refresh" content="0;url=http://example.com/foo/bar.html"/></head></html>`.
 With this, you have all the freedom to do what you need.
-The Method :php:`forward()`, at last, does a redirect of the request to another Action on the spot, just as the two redirect Methods.
-In contrast to them, no request-response-cycle ist started, though.
-The request Object is only updated with the details concerning Action, Controller and Extension, and then passed back to the dispatcher for processing.
+Returning a :php:`ForwardResponse()` does a redirect of the request to another action on the spot, just as the other two redirect methods.
+In contrast to them, no new request-response-cycle ist started, though.
+The request object is only updated with the details concerning action, controller and extension, and then passed back to the dispatcher for processing.
 The dispatcher then passes on the actual :php:`Request` object to the appropriate controller.
-Here, too, applies: If no Controller or Extension is set, the actual context is kept.
+Here, too, applies: If no controller or extension is set, the actual context is kept.

 This procedure can be done multiple times when calling a page.
 There